-On the 16th anniversary of the 9/11 terrorist attacks, Defense Secretary Jim Mattis and Chairman of the Joint Chiefs of Staff Marine Corps Gen. Joseph Dunford honored those who died, their families and loved ones, as well as the survivors of the terrorist attacks that claimed the lives of nearly 3,000 people.
+Two years ago on the 16th anniversary of the 9/11 terrorist attacks, then-Defense Secretary Jim Mattis and Chairman of the Joint Chiefs of Staff Marine Corps Gen. Joseph Dunford honored those who died, their families and loved ones, as well as the survivors of the terrorist attacks that claimed the lives of nearly 3,000 people.

-Mattis and Dunford spoke alongside President Trump at the Pentagon on Monday, where 184 lives were lost 16 years ago.
+Mattis and Dunford spoke alongside President Trump at the Pentagon where 184 lives were lost 16 years ago.

 “We are here to honor those 2,977 lives claimed by the brutal attacks of Sept.
 11, 2001 – the men and women who woke that day, never anticipating an attack on their place of work or against this country, innocents who hailed from 90 nations and all walks of life,” Mattis said.